-The coating that is used for prefinished hardwoods use technological advancement that are very beneficial.
-Today’s finishes include additives such as aluminum oxide, ceramics, and acrylic monomers that create a very touch surface.
+The coating that is used for prefinished hardwoods uses technological advancement that is very beneficial.
+Today’s finishes include additives such as aluminium oxide, ceramics, and acrylic monomers that create a very touch surface.
 To install solid hardwood, it needs to be nailed to a subfloor.
 One of the major benefits of solid wood is that it can be refinished over and over again during its lifespan.

 Bamboo is extremely durable and tough.
 Bamboo comes from plants that grow easily and they regenerate quickly.
 Because of this, bamboo is considered to be a sustainable material.
 It is also an environmentally friendly flooring option.
 There are some people who believe that it is not environmentally friendly due to the fact that bamboo is imported from Asia.
 They say that the cost of energy to transport the bamboo to the United States makes contradicts that fact that bamboo is a green flooring option.

-Laminate flooring is low-maintenance and it comes in a variety of styles, patterns and colors.
-Laminate flooring is similar to engineered wood because it has a top layer that is backed by layers of compressed fiber of plywood, which makes it extremely stable.
-The major difference between the two is that is that the top layer is not make of real wood.
+Laminate flooring is low-maintenance and it comes in a variety of styles, patterns and colours.
+Laminate flooring is similar to engineered wood because it has a top layer that is backed by layers of a compressed fibre of plywood, which makes it extremely stable.
+The major difference between the two is that is that the top layer is not made of real wood.
 It is made of a plastic coating that is applied over a photo.
 Laminate flooring uses a technology called photo-realism.
 This technology produces finishes that look just like real wood or other materials such as ceramic tile, stone, or stained concrete.

 Linoleum is made of biodegradable, renewal materials.
 These include cork and linseed oil.
-To create rich and vibrant colors, mineral pigments are added.
-Linoleum is considered an environmentally friendly flooring option because it doesn’t produce any harmful vapors.
+To create rich and vibrant colours, mineral pigments are added.
+Linoleum is considered an environmentally friendly flooring option because it doesn’t produce any harmful vapours.

 Linoleum flooring comes in sheets and it is glued down.
 There are some linoleum manufactures that add a protective coating over the flooring that keeps the flooring from being stained.
 The coating also helps the flooring hold up against heavy foot traffic.
 If the linoleum doesn’t have this coating, it would need to be refinished every two years.